Sworn translator from English to French – 30+ years translating your legal & administrative documents

 • Judgements, rulings and official documents

-• Qualifications, certificates of nationality and citizenship applications
+• Qualifications, certificates of nationality, citizenship applications, adoption files and surrogacy agreements

 A translation agency may offer sworn translation services.
 But to do so, it must outsource your project to a sworn translator, who translates your document.
 Note that the sworn translator has the final say on how to translate your document.
 Note also that the sworn translator is responsible for the sworn translation, not the agency.
 This is why there is no such thing as a “sworn translation agency” or a “sworn translation company”.